LucianaSelv/AWS-Business-Solutions-Portfolio/dhl-keycodes/README.md

 # DHL Keycodes - Optimising Courier Operations with AWS

 ## 🚀 **Project Overview**
-This project aims to address manual errors in international shipment documentation, which often cause delays, incorrect billing, and customs clearance problems.
-In global courier operations, lost paperwork and mismanaged documentation lead to customs delays, billing errors, and lengthy shipment amendments.
+This project tackles manual errors in international shipment documentation, which cause delays, incorrect billing, and customs issues.
+In global courier operations, lost paperwork and mismanaged documentation lead to customs processing delays and lengthy shipment amendments.

-By leveraging **AWS services** and automating document handling and account keycode validation, this solution streamlines operations, reduces human error, and ensures seamless customs processing.
+By leveraging **AWS services** to automate document handling and account keycode validation, this solution streamlines operations, reduces human error, and ensures efficient customs processing.

 The solution mimics integrating the **Metafour SaaS platform** (courier service provider) and **DHL's system** using **API Gateway** and **Lambda** for customs account keycode validation.
 Lambda validates keycodes, processes documents, and stores them securely in **S3**.

-This solution significantly reduces operational inefficiencies and improves customer satisfaction by automating documentation processes.

 ## 🛠️ **Business Challenge**